tompc35/data_marine_science/software-installation/README.md

 VS Code is a text editor designed for programming.
 VS Code is available on all operating systems and has some cool custom plugins.

 Download an installer from the [Visual Studio Code website](https://code.visualstudio.com/) and run it.
+The default options are fine.

 ## Install Miniconda